 This relatively young, growing church is located in Western Kenya.
 The church is situated in the suburbs of Kitale, about seven kilometers from the town center.

 Sinendet Fishers of Men Church began in late 2016, as one of the original missional communities of Maili Saba Fishers of Men Church.
-The small group of believers were on fire for the Lord.
+The small group of believers was on fire for the Lord.
 They grew quickly as their worship community continued to attract more attendees and believers.
-This missional community was authorized by FOM leadership to operate as a Fellowship under the Maili Saba FOM Church, and continued to grow.
+This missional community was authorized by FOM leadership to operate as a Fellowship under the Maili Saba FOM Church and continued to grow.

 Currently, the Sinendet church is utilizing rented ground where a temporary structure was erected for their worship services.
-These faithful believers continue praying and trusting God to help lead the way to a new location they can establish their permanent church structure.
-This congregation continues its rapid growth and is really making a huge impact to the neighborhood.
+These faithful believers continue praying and trusting God to help lead the way to a new location where they can establish their permanent church structure.
+This congregation continues its rapid growth and is really making a huge impact on the neighborhood.